 C) Price extension above the 50d MA in quality names

-(Better watch out for clothesline hits, climax moves, major outside reversal days and exhaustion gaps in individual stocks and breakout attempts in laggards to lure in the late comers.
-It is hard to screen for that but you will get the clues when you are going over many charts each day)
+(Better watch out for clothesline hits, climax moves, major bearish outside reversal days and exhaustion gaps in individual stocks and also breakout attempts in laggards to lure in the late comers.
+It is hard to directly screen for that but you will get the clues when you are going over many charts each day)

 D) Price-breaks below the 50d MA in quality names

 You can set-up the respective screens in finviz or any other screener with real-time alert functionality.

 You want to be aware when there is an accumulation of quality stocks flashing one of the four events above.

-A) An accumulation of pocket pivots is an indicator that a swing window of opportunity is open.
+A) An accumulation of volume backed price moves off support is an indicator that a swing window of opportunity is opening.
 The pocket pivot is a strong price and volume clue and often the first sign of an upcoming market leg up.

 C) When many stocks are way extended above their 50d MAs the day will come when you see clotheslines hits, classic climax moves and/or reversals in the leaders.
 Oftentimes the current thematic hot stocks show climax fever pitches first.
 This is a strong hint that the window of opportunity is about to close.
 An accumulation of red flags (MA violations, Big reversals and Outside reversals) in leaders would then be the confirmation.
 At this stage you’ll also see breakout attempts in the laggards to suck in the FOMO traders.
 Monitor those for failed breakouts.

 D) When you see leaders break down through the 50d MA it is a hint that an upcoming broader consolidation phase is likely.
 You can also screen for 200d MA hits which often predict the end of your typical 8-12% intermediate correction.
 But it is better to simply wait until fresh entries show up again before jumping in.